uarc/core0-doc/src/instruction_reference/uarc.md

 ` -- `

 #### Description
 `wait` allows the code to synchronously handle interrupts by waiting the core until the next interrupt.
+This will allow interrupts through from selected buses rather than buses with interrupts enabled.
 If an interrupt had already been received, the `iflag` will already be `1`.
-After this instruction executes, the `iflag` is set to `0` to indicate that no interrupts have executed that the kernel has not witnessed.
+After this instruction executes, the `iflag` is unchanged to indicate that no interrupts have executed that the kernel has not witnessed.

 #### Side Effects
-- One interrupt will have been handled before this instruction completes.
+- One interrupt from a selected bus will have been handled before this instruction completes.
-- The `iflag` is set to `0`.

 ----------